luisdias04/refactory/README.md

 # Project Title

 This project aims to study the best practices of software design.
 Through the use of KISS, DRY, YAGNI, SOLID, Clean Code principles.
+ TDD and Refactory.

 ## Getting Started